| Hanging beside her in the shadow-creatures

 At once, the vision faded; and then they were looking down, through

-the boughs of a mighty Carantaur, upon a small, open flet, with
+the boughs of a mighty carantaur tree, upon a small, open flet,

-a table and chairs at its centre, and pots of fragrant flowers
+with a table and chairs at its centre, and a romantic, canopied

 Our garden, said Legolas.